NeonGraal/graphql-plus/graphql-plus/Schema.md

 - one or more Alternate object Type references

 The order of Alternates is significant.
+An Alternate must not include itelf, recursively.

 An object Type reference may be an Internal, Simple or another object Type.
 If an object Type it may have Type Arguments of object Type references.

 An object is defined with an optional base Type and has one or more Fields.
+An object most not be based on itself, recursively.

 A Field is defined with at least: